Get Started with Falcon Foundry

 Release the App on Foundry

 Once you are done developing your app and you’re ready to share it with others in your organization, you can release it.
-This will list the app in the Foundry > App catalog for others to install.
+This will list the app in Foundry > App catalog within your Falcon console for others to install.

 Release the app using the Foundry CLI: